-Pawnee continually develops and improves its brand recognition, which has been an important factor in maintaining its competitive position.
+Chesswood's operating subsidiaries continually develop and improve their brand recognition, which are an important factor in maintaining a competitive position.
 No assurance can be given that others will not independently develop substantially similar branding.
-Despite Pawnee's efforts to protect its proprietary rights, unauthorized parties may attempt to obtain and use information that Pawnee regards as proprietary.
-Stopping unauthorized use of Pawnee's proprietary rights may be difficult, time-consuming and costly.
-There can be no assurance that Pawnee will be successful in protecting its proprietary rights.
+Despite the efforts of our operating subsidiaries to protect their proprietary rights, unauthorized parties may attempt to obtain and use information that they regard as proprietary.
+Stopping unauthorized use of such proprietary rights may be difficult, time-consuming and costly.
+There can be no assurance that our operating subsidiaries will be successful in protecting their proprietary rights.